Insidiae/perpetual-testing-initiative/Round 0/log-tldr.md

 ### R0D8

 Implemented Doubly Linked Lists by refactoring my code for the Singly Linked Lists.
 Noticed some of the methods now looked symmetric to each other 🔥

+### R0D9

+Finished the Stacks and Queues section of the Data Structures and Algorithms course.